-Only one individual investment in 2015/16 exceeded 5% of total net assets.
+Only one individual investment in 2016/17 exceeded 5% of total net assets.
 This was the Fund's investment in the London LGPS CIV Global Equity Alpha Fund held by Allianz/RCM.
-This investment was valued at £278.3m at 31 March 2016, representing 30% of the total Fund.
+This investment was valued at £356.2m at 31 March 2017, representing 31% of the total Fund.

-The Fund also held directly owned cash investments totalling £12.1m at 31 March 2016.
-These are not invested via Fund Managers and therefore not included in the analysis above.
-None of these cash investments exceeded the 5% threshold at 31 March 2016.
+The Fund also held directly owned cash investments as at 31 March 2017.
+The cash is now retained within the Custodian Bank account and therefore included in the analysis above.
+None of these cash investments exceeded the 5% threshold as at 31 March 2017.